 Here are a couple more delicious sheet pan dinners:

 This quick and easy sheet pan dinner with pork will blow your taste buds away!
-It's great for a weeknight when things might be rushed -- or, a for weekend when you want to impress guests!
+It's great for a weeknight when things might be rushed -- or, a for a weekend when you want to impress guests!

 *Please note that the active prep time is only about 10 minutes.
 One hour is marinating time.